SySS-Research/hashcathelper/README.md

 example.
 Or you want the statistics regarding all accounts with `admin` in their name.
 Or statistics regarding kerberoastable users.

+In addition to a filter file, you can also pass a Cypher query (some are predefined) and the appropriate credentials to use information from a BloodHound database.

 Example:

 ```